php-fig/fig-standards/proposed/PSR-2-advanced.md

 ```

 Argument lists MAY be split across multiple lines, where each subsequent line
 is indented once.
+When doing so, the first item in the list MUST be on the
-When doing do, there MUST be only one argument per line.
+next line, and there MUST be only one argument per line.

 When the argument list is split across multiple lines, the closing parenthesis
 and opening brace MUST be placed together on their own line with one space